Shilab66/pivot/README.md

 # Pivot
-A simple chrome extension i'm working on
+A simple chrome extension I'm working on.
-The app is ment to help students get a cnetralised place to magae your grades and assignmnets with a easy to navigate popup
+The app is meant to help students get a centralised place to manage your grades and assignmnets with a easy to navigate popup.